Edgar-Donk/edgar-donk.github.io/README.md

 Anything you do should be separated from working directories, use copies of anything you want.
 Pretty obvious really.

 How will a widget look when the style or theme is changed.
 Tkinter is rather forgiving, which may make tracking errors difficult, but we can have a list of too many changeable elements and see just how they will react.
+Using this property we can see how and which elements affect our widget, look at the script 06checkbox_themes.py, not only do we have an excess of element names, but we can change the theme, we also display the layout of the widget.
+It is a simple edit to display another widget.
 Remember as we have seen in ttkthemes a widget is affected both by the image and general colours.
-In this regard Text is a useful tool in that the name and its colour representation can be made in one line.
+In this regard tkinter's Text is a useful tool in that the name and its colour representation can be made in one line.

 First it is best to refresh our memory of how a widget looks in the various themes, try 06theme_notebook.py, this has most of the important widgets together with a theme selector.
 It has been set up to incorporate ttkthemes.
 The first tab contains most